Pierse Joseph Mackesy

-Major-General Pierse Joseph Mackesy, CB, DSO, MC (5 April 1883 – 8 June 1956), born in Dublin, Ireland was a British Army officer who, early in the Second World War, led the attempt to recapture Narvik in April–May 1940 in the ill-fated Norwegian campaign.
+Major General Pierse Joseph Mackesy, CB, DSO, MC (5 April 1883 – 8 June 1956) was a British Army officer who, early in the Second World War, led the attempt to recapture Narvik in April–May 1940 in the ill-fated Norwegian campaign.

-Biography
+Early life

-Mackesy was the son of Lieutenant-General William Henry Mackesy, and was educated at St Paul's and RMA, Woolwich.
+Mackesy was one of the three sons of Lieutenant General William Henry Mackesy and was educated at St Paul's School, then in Hammersmith, and then for two years at the Royal Military Academy, Woolwich, which trained men to be officers of the Royal Artillery and the Royal Engineers.
 He was commissioned into the Royal Engineers as a second lieutenant on 23 August 1902.

+Military career

 Mackesy became a survey specialist in the Gold Coast (Ghana) in 1911.
 The first eighteen months of his First World War service were in West Africa.
-Thereafter he served in France, where he was awarded the MC.
+Thereafter he served in France, where he was awarded the Military Cross.
 As a captain he was Officer Commanding 518th (1/4th London) Field Company, Royal Engineers, from 1 June 1917 to 22 March 1918.